rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/docker-setup.md

 The `django` container is built with the correct Python version, all development dependencies are automatically installed, the database connection is created, migrations applied and some seed data is added to the database.

-View the application in a browser at <e12.localhost>.
+View the application in a browser at <npda.localhost>.

 Changes you make in your development folder are automatically synced to inside the Docker container, and will show up in the application right away.